Israeli military accused of using media to trick Hamas - WTMJ

 JERUSALEM (AP) — Early Friday, just after midnight, the Israeli military put out an ominous statement to the media: “IDF air and ground troops are currently attacking in the Gaza Strip.”

-The terse statement set off frenzied speculation that Israel had launched a ground invasion of Gaza — a much-feared scenario that would mark a bloody escalation of this week’s operation against Hamas militants.
+The vaguely worded statement set off frenzied speculation that Israel had launched a ground invasion of Gaza — a much-feared scenario that would mark a bloody escalation of this week’s operation against Hamas militants.
 Some reporters were even told outright the incursion had begun.

 Hours later, the military issued a “clarification.”
 There were no troops inside Gaza.
 But by then, several major news outlets had erroneously reported the ground offensive was under way.